huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 field.
 The encapsulation currently defined in this draft does not include a length field and assumes exactly one response message for each query.

+Note that since IXFR can fall back to an AXFR-like response if the server is not able to send an incremental change, this discussion also applies to those AXFR-like responses returned to an IXFR request in that scenario.

 There are two plausible ways to carry the series of AXFR responses in QUIC: keep the current format and use a separate QUIC stream for each response; or, relax the restriction of having just one response per QUIC stream.
 This second